 I think an extra $2,000 to $4,000 per month part-time income would be completely life changing for most people.
 What do you think?

 Five to Six Years to Be a Six Figure Income Earner ($100k per Year)

 Once again, this is for a part-time effort.
-As I see it, that’s still a pretty good deal.
+As I see it, that’s a great deal.

 When you first join your business, five years sounds like a very long time.
 But the truth is, the time will go by anyway, whether you build your business or not.
-You can have your job income the entire time, with this extra money coming in!
+You can have your job income the entire time, with this extra money coming in on the side!

 Seven to Ten Years to Be a World Class Earner (Mid Six Figures)